Doctor of Philosophy (Ph.D.) Major in Mathematics Education

 ED 7334.
 Processes for Educational Evaluation and Analysis.

-This course focuses on the development of the requisite knowledge and skills to facilitate the evaluation and analysis of educational programs and initiatives in complex community and school settings to inform pedagogy, leadership and community development.
-The course includes the assessment, evaluation, and analysis of student learning at the individual, classroom, school, and system level; teacher assessment; and program assessment.
+This course focuses on the development of knowledge and skills to facilitate the evaluation and analysis of educational programs and initiatives in school and community contexts.
+It addresses assessment and analysis of student learning at the individual, classroom, school, and system levels, as well as teacher and program evaluation.
+Emphasis is placed on bridging theory and practice through the development and application of educational evaluation and analysis tools to inform pedagogy, leadership, and community development.
 Prerequisite: Instructor approval.

 ED 7341.
 Dissertation Proposal Development.